antheboets/canvas-lib/README.md

 ```sh
 npm install antheboets/canvas-lib
 ```
-You can also add the dev version which may have more features but can be less stable,
+You can also add the dev version which may have more features but can be less stable.
 ```sh
 npm install antheboets/canvas-lib:dev
 ```